 Of the available materials for a shed, metal is considered the most secure as it is the hardest to penetrate.
-Some metal sheds feature sophisticated 3-point or 5-point locking systems for ultimate peace of mind.
+Some metal sheds feature sophisticated 3-point or 5-point locking systems for extra security and ultimate peace of mind.

 Windowless sheds or sheds with a high-level row of smaller windows are more suited to security.
-They block view of any valuables inside and do not offer another potential entry point.
+They block the view of any valuable items inside (e.g., expensive tools) and do not offer another potential entry point.

 This is probably the biggest question and, therefore, the starting point for many potential shed owners.

-If you have under a hundred pounds, you'll be looking at garden storage units such as garden chests, outdoor storage boxes etc. Double that and you are in shed territory.
+If you have under a hundred pounds, you'll be looking at garden storage units such as garden chests, outdoor storage boxes etc., Double that and you are in shed storage territory.

-Generally, but not always, plastic sheds are the cheapest option.
+Generally, but not always, a plastic shed is the cheapest option.
 However, wider shed specification plays a significant part in determining price too.
 The bigger the shed generally means the more money you’ll have to spend.
-The more features - such as glazing, key operated locking systems, double doors, etc – the more you should expect to pay.
+The more shed features - such as glazing, key-operated locking systems, double doors, etc., – the more you should expect to pay.

-Regarding wooden sheds, the cladding thickness and type of timber treatment plays a big part in price too.
+Regarding wooden sheds, the cladding thickness and type of timber treatment play a big part in price too.

-When comparing shed prices, bear in mind what is included.
-Some workshops will include installation, other sheds will include a floor in the price; meanwhile, other sheds will offer these as a purchasable extra.
+When comparing garden shed prices, bear in mind what is included.
+Some workshops will include installation and other garden sheds will include a floor in the price; meanwhile, other sheds will offer these as a purchasable extra.